jred55/azure-voting-app-redis-1/README.md

     ![](./images/hld_variables.png)

     Make sure that the `MANIFEST_REPO` variable is set to your newly created repository for storing kubernetes manifests.
+6. You need to make changes to ACR url so that it points to your ACR

-6. Run the pipeline once again and it should succeed.
+7. Run the pipeline once again and it should succeed.

 # Bedrock setup is complete